upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

    * The winner of a fight can only choose a card at random from the loser's pouch.
    * Any cards dug up must be shown before being placed in the pouch.
    * Will really test your memory and observation skills.
+   * One wrinkle is a lack of transparency about which skills are leaching into one's pouch.
+      * Either you need a good amount of trust, or no leaching.
 2. Steeper Hills
    * You can step uphill only if the difference is 3 or less (or 4 with a diamond).
       * Or, only if the difference is 2 or less (or 3 with a diamond)